lolandese/lolandese.github.com/index.md

 - study technologies that fit my profile.

 ## I can ..
-(CURRENTLY NOT AVAILABLE FOR FREELANCE ASSIGNMENTS !!)
+(CURRENTLY AVAILABLE FOR FREELANCE ASSIGNMENTS !!)

 ### do preliminary work for you